ShaniStaretz-ai/python-Threads-Lec1-29-JUN-25/README.md

     ```
      threading.current_thread().name)
     ```
-* to create new thread, it needs the function/proccess to run in it:
+* to create a new thread, it needs the function/ process to run in it:
     ```
     thread1 = threading.Thread(target=print_numbers)
     ```